indymoorcroft/memorise/README.md

 # memorise

 A browser-based game that challenges players to recall and replicate sequences of flashing tiles.
-As players progress, the game increases in complexty bu speeding up the sequences and expanding the grid size.
+As players progress, the game increases in complexity by speeding up the sequences and expanding the grid size.

 Hosted: https://indymoorcroft.github.io/memorise/